rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 **Alex**

-I agree, the ontology of mathematical relations is perplexing.
+I agree, and several others have pointed out, the ontology of mathematical relations is perplexing.
+The biggest problem for me philosophically is--what is the metaphysics and epistemology of mathematical truths?

 >   What is the metaphysics and epistemology of mathematical truths?